jlevy/og-equity-compensation/README.md

 - 🌪 Controversial topic where informed opinion varies significantly
 - ☝️ Common confusion or misunderstanding, such as confusing terminology
 - 📰 New laws or practices
-- 🚧 Areas where improvement or expansion is needed
+- 🚧 Areas in the Guide where improvement or expansion is needed

 ## Roadmap